dalager/gitcommitstore/readme.md

 Deploys with github actions to Azure Functions.
 See [deploy_functions_to_azure.yml](.github/workflows/deploy_functions_to_azure.yml)

-## Todos

-### Authentication

-The function keeps the connection strings to the Azure Cosmos DB and the Azure Storage Queue in the Function Configuration in the Azure Portal.
-This is not a good practice.
-The connection strings should be stored in the Azure Key Vault and retrieved from there.
-Or the function should use Managed Service Identity to access the Azure Storage Queue and the Azure Cosmos DB.

 #### Against Azure Storage Queue

 Role: Storage Queue Data Message Processor